-Batavia Coast based artist Lynda Howitt’s love of the sea started in her childhood years, growing up in a little beach house, just steps from the Indian Ocean, Western Australia.
-With a Bachelor of Arts degree and a highly successful career as a creative director and designer for agencies around the world, she returned back to the beach house and her first love, the sea.
-Award winning and known for embodying the free-spirited essence of Australia’s oceans, her intuitive style flows just like the sea.
-Lynda's works hang in public and private collections around the world.
-Both artist and activist, she is passionate in her efforts to impress this love of the ocean onto her audience, her most recent work engages with the compassion for the sea.
+Lynda’s love of the sea started in her childhood years, growing up in a little beach house, just steps from the ocean.
+With a Bachelor of Arts degree and a highly successful career as a creative director and designer for agencies around the world, she has now returned back to the beach house and her first love, the sea.

-At the heart of Lynda’s contemporary seascapes expressions is a deep appreciation for her environment and enduring lifelong love for the ocean which is reflected in her work.
-This is perhaps due to the universal qualities of her subject matter and unique vision, in which the opposite elements of nature are successfully merged as to become a single entity.
-There is a sense of weightlessness and light that embodies her work.
-The sea and sky are interwoven, barely distinguishable.
+At the heart of Lynda’s contemporary seascapes expressions is a deep appreciation for her environment and enduring lifelong love for the ocean.
+Her unique vision sees the sea and sky interwoven, barely distinguishable.
 She has less interest in depicting specifics of the sea than in evoking the emotion that it offers.
-Delicately balanced in power and compassion, beauty and strength, they flow like the ocean.

 “The tradition of abstract expressionism and color field painting can be seen in Howitt’s work.
 The sense of chromatic nuance, subtle gestures and lyricism makes her compositions exhilarating.
 There is an openness to them that creates an extraordinary resonance.”
 Byron Coleman, Gallery & Studio Magazine NY.